jurca/es-stubs/README.md

 documentation of APIs, but lack a good documentation of the native ECMAScript APIs (e.g. WebStorm 2016).

+## Which files to use in editor

+In you prefer undocumented stubs, these can be found in the `input` directory.
+The `output` directory contains the stubs from the `input` directory enhanced using the documentation that has been extracted from the MDN.

 ## Detailed licencing information

 The code stubs and the type annotations in the docblocks, as well as the